kottans/frontend/tasks/git-intro.md

     ![youtube-CC-guide](../img/youtube-captions.png)

- 2. Complete the following levels at [learngitbranching.js.org](https://learngitbranching.js.org/):
+ 1. Complete the following levels at [learngitbranching.js.org](https://learngitbranching.js.org/):
     - Main: Introduction Sequence
     - Remote: Push & Pull -- Git Remotes

- 3. Create repository named `kottans-frontend`.
+ 1. Create repository named `kottans-frontend`.

- 4. Create `README.md` for the repository.
+ 1. Create `README.md` for the repository.

- 5. Describe your impressions about learned materials.
+ 1. Describe your impressions about learned materials.

- 6. Send a pull-request to [Kottans/mock-repo][mock-repo] proposing a change.
+ 1. Send a pull-request to [Kottans/mock-repo][mock-repo] proposing a change.

+    **How to make a pull-request**

+    * Fork this repo [Kottans/mock-repo][mock-repo]
+    * Clone your fork to your local machine: `git clone https://github.com/YOUR_USERNAME/mock-repo.git`
+    * Add this repository [Kottans/mock-repo][mock-repo] as an upstream: git remote add upstream `https://github.com/kottans/mock-repo.git`
+    * `git checkout master` and then create new branch, naming is up to you (aka feature branch): `git checkout -b BRANCH_NAME`.
+    * Make some changes to your local repository.
 It could be anything, really.
 If you have found a typo in README - great!
     Take care to give your PR a meaningful name and description.
+    * Сommit your changes to newly created feature branch
+    * Сheckout master branch: `git checkout master`
+    * Pull latest changes from upstream master branch: `git pull upstream master`
+    * Merge master branch into your feature branch: `git checkout BRANCH_NAME && git merge master`
+    * Resolve any merge conflicts if there are any
+    * Push feature branch to your remote repository: `git push --set-upstream origin BRANCH_NAME`
+    * Make pull-request from your repository to this repository via GitHub web-interface

     **Please note, that your PR may not be reviewed quickly.**

- 7. Study Extra Materials below to improve your skills.
+ 1. Study Extra Materials below to improve your skills.
     If you feel it affects your overall course performance consider reverting to those later e.g. when you have all mandatory tasks completed.